RateSetter ranks first in major investment class in 2018

 The RateSetter investment platform outperformed other major asset classes throughout 2018 including savings, shares and property.

 RateSetter’s peer-to-peer lending model launched in Australia to fill a gap in the investment market between traditional investment models.
-We saw an opportunity to offer investors a middle ground between low-risk, low-return investments such as bank deposits, and higher-risk investments such as shares.
+We saw an opportunity to offer investors a middle ground between low-risk, low-return investments such as bank deposits, and higher-risk investments such as shares through investing in personal loans to creditworthy borrowers.
 By opening up the well-established asset class of consumer loans to everyday retail investors, which was previously reserved for banks and institutional investors, we are proud to now be consistently offering investors strong, stable returns, with what we believe is only a low level of risk.

 Interest rates on savings accounts slumps